0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### Verification

 When it comes to verifying memory, we'll simply do some writes while tinkering with the ``write_enable`` flag.
-Since I don't like writing tests and this is a simple case, I can ask my favorite LLM to generate some tests for me and after manual review (turns out LLM are EXTREMELY bad at cocotb and hadware stuff in general), here is the testbench :
+Since I don't like writing tests and this is a simple case, I can ask my favorite LLM to generate some tests but turns out they are bad at digital design and I don't recommend using it fot this course (written in late 2024).
+Here is the testbench :

 ```python
 import cocotb